12th October 2020 | Aaron Heslop | Recruitment, Dispute Resolution

 Always try and expressly agree the terms and conditions and basis on which you are dealing with your clients, because that brings a significant measure of certainty.
 But if you do not, cannot or simply omit to, all is not lost and you still have a basis for pursuing your fee.

-Contact Barney for more information.
+Contact Aaron for more information.